 Interestingly, research has shown that regardless of team size, the most active team member speaks 43% of the time.
-The difference is that the team member who participates the least in a 3-person team is still active 23% of the time versus only 3% in a 10-person team.McGrath, J. E. (1984).
+The difference is that the team member who participates the least in a three-person team is still active 23% of the time versus only 3% in a 10-person team.McGrath, J. E. (1984).
 Groups: Interaction and performance.
 Englewood Cliffs, NJ: Prentice Hall; Solomon, H. (1960).
 Mathematical thinking in the measurement of behavior.
 Glencoe, IL: Free Press.
-When deciding team size, a good rule of thumb is a size of two to twenty members.
-Research shows that groups with more than 20 members have less cooperation.
-Gratton, L., & Erickson, T. J. (2007, November).
-8 ways to build collaborative teams.
-Harvard Business Review, 101-109.
-The majority of teams have 10 members or less, because the larger the team, the harder it is to coordinate and interact as a team.
+When deciding team size, a good rule of thumb is a size of 2 to 20 members.
+The majority of teams have 10 members or less because the larger the team, the harder it is to coordinate and interact as a team.
 With fewer individuals, team members are more able to work through differences and agree on a common plan of action.
 They have a clearer understanding of others' roles and greater accountability to fulfill their roles (remember social loafing?).
 Some tasks, however, require larger team sizes because of the need for diverse skills or because of the complexity of the task.
-In those cases, the best solution is to create subteams in which one member from each subteam is a member of a larger coordinating team.
+In those cases, the best solution is to create subteams where one member from each subteam is a member of a larger coordinating team.
 The relationship between team size and performance seems to greatly depend on the level of task interdependence, with some studies finding larger teams outproducing smaller teams and other studies finding just the opposite.
 Campion, M. A., Medsker, G. J., & Higgs, A. C. (1993).

 Relations between work group characteristics and effectiveness: Implications for designing effective work groups.
 Personnel Psychology, 46, 823-850; Magjuka, R. J., & Baldwin, T. T. (1991).
 Team-based employee involvement programs: Effects of design and administration.
 Personnel Psychology, 44, 793-812; Vinokur-Kaplan, D. (1995).
 Treatment teams that work (and those that don't): An application of Hackman's group effectiveness model to interdisciplinary teams in psychiatric hospitals.
-Journal of Applied Behavioral Science,
+Journal of Applied Behavioral Science, 31, 303-327.
+The bottom line is that team size should be matched to the goals of the team.